-For an oval shape, wear a center parting.
-For a cut to suit, ask your stylist for a long bob or medium length cut.
+For a cut to suit your oval face, ask your stylist for a long bob or medium length cut.
 Wear this style either wavy or curled to shape an oval look.
 Show your expert team member the photo of Olivia Munn below to create this look.

 It is also important to consider that the right colour and placement of it can have a dramatic effect on the shape of your face and how it can enhance or reduce areas that you want to mask.
-Highlight contouring is a unique way of working with the cut to act like a double whammy on extending or reducing the width and or length of your face, forehead and jaw line.
+Highlight contouring is a unique way of working with the cut to act as a double whammy on extending or reducing the width and or length of your face, forehead and jawline.

 A good hairstylist has the ability to create a personalised look that works for the client, whatever the face shape.
 The team of hair experts at Paul Edmonds London hair and beauty salons bespoke their cuts to the individual. to create a style that looks great but also suits the client in the chair.
 At Paul Edmonds London the team pride themselves on their consultation process, taking into consideration the look you are wanting to achieve.